-On the morning of our visit, deliverymen were rapidly unloading boxes of flora and fauna, placing them on racks and positioning them in front of the various wholesale establishments.
-A steady stream of delivery trucks, emblazoned with nursery logos, pulled up alongside us to double-park on the already congested street.
+On the morning of our visit, deliverymen were rapidly unloading cartons of flowers and plants, placing them on racks and positioning them in front of the many establishments.
+A steady stream of delivery trucks, emblazoned with nursery logos, continually pulled up alongside us to double-park on the already-congested street.

-We had arrived at 9:30 am, but the real action starts around 5.
-That’s when designers, florists and other professionals start arriving to choose from the day’s first deliveries.
-Many have developed special relationships with wholesalers over the years who supply them with rare and exotic specimens.
+We had arrived at 9:30 am, but the real action had started around 5.
+That’s when designers, florists and other professionals begin arriving to choose from the day’s first deliveries.
+In fact, many have developed special relationships with wholesalers over the years who regularly supply them with exotic specimens.

 A peek into International Garden Inc. transported us back to the early 20th century.
 The shop’s floor-to-ceiling white tiles, old fashioned lettering and wall-mounted ferns offer a glimpse into what the New York City flower district might have looked like in its heyday.
-We watched as professionals made their selections from tables stocked high with tropical foliage.
-Elsewhere, designers gave direction to staff as they rapidly assembled floral arrangements.
+We watched as professionals selected from tables stocked high with tropical foliage.
+Elsewhere, designers gave direction to staff as they rapidly assembled arrangements.

 As we toured the market, the dense greenery temporarily muffled the sounds of the city.
-In front of one store we stopped to admire the wide variety of spring-flowering branches including cherry, forsythia and pussy willows.
-Wrapped tightly in bundles, the upright packages were almost as tall as we were.
+We paused in front of one store to admire the wide variety of spring-flowering branches including cherry and forsythia.
+Wrapped tightly in bundles, the narrow packages were almost as tall as we were.

-While the 5 am crowd is strictly made up of designers and florists, by mid morning the sidewalks are teeming with everyday people.
-The atmosphere is bustling and sociable, with lots of interaction between buyers and sellers.
-This is partly due to the fact that none of the plants are priced, making it necessary to approach their owners to bargain.
+While the 5 am crowd is made up strictly of designers and florists, by mid morning the sidewalks are teeming with everyday people.
+The atmosphere is bustling and social, with lots of interaction between buyers and sellers.
+This is partly due to the fact that none of the plants are priced, making bargaining a necessity.

 Caribbean Cuts, located at 120 West 28th, specializes in unusual tropical flowers and foliage from Puerto Rico.
-The store’s impressive merchandise includes gigantic elephant ears, eucalyptus and palm fronds as well as exotic florals.
-Now in its 12th year, Caribbean Cuts grows all its own plants on farms it owns in the Caribbean.
+The store’s impressive merchandise includes gigantic elephant ears, eucalyptus, palm fronds and florals.
+Now in its 14th year, Caribbean Cuts grows all its plants on farms it owns in the Caribbean.

 Exotic palms for sale at NYC’s Caribbean Cuts

-My daughter nicknamed this alley “Plants waiting to get into the club,” which seemed somehow appropriate for the city.
+My daughter nicknamed this alley ‘Plants waiting to get into the club,’ which seemed somehow appropriate.

-Sadly today, the number of vendors in New York’s flower district has dwindled to only around two dozen shops, battered by pressure to turn valuable real estate into more profitable ventures.
-There has been talk about moving the market, but so far no new location has been identified.
-Meanwhile the vendors continue to do a lively trade, supplying fresh florals to the top designers and hotels in the city.
+Sadly today, the number of vendors in New York’s flower district has dwindled.
+There are now only around two dozen shops, battered by pressure to turn valuable real estate into more profitable ventures.
+People talk about moving the market, but so far a new location has not been identified.
+Meanwhile the vendors continue to do a lively trade, supplying fresh florals, tropical foliage and plants to the top designers and hotels in the city.